What GitHub Actions Does

 The Actions Marketplace is the ecosystem advantage that compounds over time.
 Thousands of pre-built actions handle common tasks — checkout code, set up Node/Python/Go, cache dependencies, deploy to AWS/Vercel/Cloudflare, send Slack notifications, run security scans.
 Instead of writing custom scripts for every CI/CD step, you compose workflows from community-maintained building blocks.
 The quality varies, but the top actions are well-maintained and battle-tested.

 GitHub-hosted runners provide managed compute for workflow execution.
 Linux, macOS, and Windows runners are available with pre-installed development tools.
-The free tier is generous — 2,000 minutes per month for public repositories (unlimited for public repos), 500-3,000 minutes for private repositories depending on plan.
+The free tier is generous: standard GitHub-hosted runners are free for public repositories, while private repositories receive included monthly minutes by plan (2,000 on GitHub Free, 3,000 on Pro or Team, and 50,000 on Enterprise Cloud).
 For most open-source projects, this means completely free CI/CD with zero infrastructure management.

 Pull request integration is where Actions shines brightest.
 Status checks gate merges, workflow results appear directly in the PR timeline, and review requirements can enforce that CI passes before code is merged.
 The tight feedback loop — push code, see CI results in the same interface, iterate — reduces context switching and keeps developers in flow.
 For code review workflows, this integration is difficult to replicate with external CI/CD tools.